-Vallejo is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Vallejo is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 Like elsewhere in America, most people in Vallejo use a private automobile to get to work.
 But notably, a substantial number of Vallejo‘s citizens do make use of public transit in their daily commute, primarily riding the bus.
 This helps more people get to work with less air pollution, and require fewer highways to get them there.

 The citizens of Vallejo are slightly better educated than the national average of 21.84% for all cities and towns, with 23.49% of adults in Vallejo having a bachelor's degree or advanced degree.

 The per capita income in Vallejo in 2010 was $25,945, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $103,780 for a family of four.
 However, Vallejo contains both very wealthy and poor people as well.

 Vallejo is an extremely ethnically-diverse city.
 The people who call Vallejo home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Vallejo residents report their race to be White, followed by Asian.
 Vallejo also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 24.22% of the city’s residents.
 Important ancestries of people in Vallejo include Irish, English, Italian, and African.